brittanyrw/emojiscreen/README.md

 14. Review your changes and then click `Create Pull Request`.
 Add any additional comments and then click on `Create Pull Request`.
 15. Wait for feedback/review of your Pull Request.
 If your Pull Request is accepted, you will be able to see your card at [https://emojiscreen.com](https://emojiscreen.com)!

+### Credits

+Emoji graphics are by Twitter and are licensed under CC-BY 4.0.
+Review the [Attribution Requirements](https://github.com/twitter/twemoji#attribution-requirements) for more information.